We continue a tapered return to onsite services during March.

 - 6pm Evening Service, St Mary’s (AL3 6JJ)

 Attendance at onsite Sunday services in St Michael’s is managed by Doodle Poll to help maintain spatial distancing – please see our weekly email – subscribe via firstname.lastname@example.org

 - Both churches remain open, at least 9am – 5pm.

-- The above pattern is tentative and will be subject to further review as we head through the month.
-We also have the flexibility to respond to changes in the local picture, including if key colleagues need to isolate.
+The above pattern is tentative: we retain the flexibility to respond to changes in the local picture, including if key colleagues need to isolate.